CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> ttl-security hops</h>

 Configures the TTL security hop count to prevent attacks against eBGP, such as denial of service (DoS) attacks.
-By default, BGP messages to eBGP neighbors have an IP time-to-live (TTL) of 1, which requires the peer to be directly connected, otherwise, the packets expire along the way.
+By default, BGP messages to eBGP neighbors have an IP time-to-live (TTL) of 1, which requires the neighbor to be directly connected, otherwise, the packets expire along the way.
 You can adjust the TTL with the eBGP multihop option.
-An attacker can adjust the TTL of packets so that they look like they originate from a directly connected peer.
+An attacker can adjust the TTL of packets so that they look like they originate from a directly connected neighbor.

 The BGP TTL security hops option inverts the direction in which BGP counts the TTL.
 Instead of accepting only packets with a TTL of 1, Cumulus Linux accepts BGP messages with a TTL greater than or equal to 255 minus the specified hop count.